galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 >    > - It is also possible to leave the input *"Keys from embeddings to copy"* empty, to copy all annotations of a given category such as `obsm`.
 >    {: .comment}
 >
-> 5. Rename the generated file to `Anndata 5k PBMC gene_matrix magic UMAP` or add the tag {% icon galaxy-tags %} `UMAP` to the dataset
+> 5. Rename the generated file to `Anndata 5k PBMC magic UMAP` or add the tag {% icon galaxy-tags %} `UMAP` to the dataset
 >
 > 6. {% icon galaxy-eye %} Inspect the general information of the `.h5ad` output, to check if `obsm` contains `X_umap`
 >